scribd/Weaver/README.md

 }
 ```

+`MoviesViewController` declares a dependency reference:
+- `// weaver: movieManager <- MovieManaging`

+This annotation generates an accessor in `MoviesViewControllerDependencyResolver`, but not the registration, which means `movieManager` is not being stored in `MoviesViewControllerDependencyContainer`, but in the container from which it was built.
+In this case, `AppDelegateDependencyContainer`.

+`MoviesViewController` also needs to declare a specific initializer:
+- `required init(injecting dependencies: MoviesViewControllerDependencyResolver)`

+This initializer is used to inject the DI Container.
+Note that `MoviesViewControllerDependencyResolver` is a protocol, which means a fake version of the DI Container can be injected when testing.

 ## API

 ### Code Annotations

-`weaver` allows you to declare dependencies by annotating your Swift code in comments like so `// weaver: ...`.
+Weaver allows you to declare dependencies by annotating the code with comments like so `// weaver: ...`.

 It currently supports the following annotations:

 #### - Dependency Registration Annotation